snavas/GECCO/README.md

 ## Requirements
 - [pyrealsense2](https://github.com/IntelRealSense/librealsense/tree/master/wrappers/python)

 GECCO is implemented to work by default using Intel Real Sense D415 and D430 sensors.
 The pyrealsense2 package is Intel's RealSense SDK 2.0 python wrapper.
-You can install pyrealsense via pip if using a Python version up to 3.7.
+You can install pyrealsense via pip along with the other code dependencies (see Dependencies entry).
 ```
 pip install pyrealsense2
 ```